 - Spread the frangipane in the center of the dough, leaving about 2-3 inches of dough around the frangipane.
-Then, add the peaches in a pile on top of the frangipane, keeping the height in the center.
+Then, add the peaches in a pile on top of the frangipane, mounding them up in the center.

-- Whisk an egg in a small bowl and set aside.
+- Whisk an egg in a small bowl and set aside.1 large egg

 - Fold the dough upwards to “close” the galette.
 Do this in roughly 3-inch sections, overlapping one side of the dough onto the previous (creating a pleat).
 Use your finger to gently lift the pleats and add a bit of the egg wash.
 Gently press down on all pleats.

 - Then, brush egg wash all over the tops of the dough.
-Sprinkle the almonds and turbinado sugar over the entire galette (even the center).
+Sprinkle the almonds and turbinado sugar over the pastry.⅓ cup sliced almonds, 1 tablespoon turbinado sugar

-- Bake the galette in the center rack for 45-55 minutes (move the galette to the bottom third of the oven for the final 15 minutes of bake time) until the crust is golden brown, peaches are bubbling, and the fragipane looks set.
+- Bake the galette for 45-55 minutes (move the galette to the bottom third of the oven for the final 15 minutes of bake time) until the crust is golden brown, peaches are bubbling, and the frangipane looks set.

 - Remove from the oven and brush peach or apricot jam over the fruit.
 This step is optional, but adds a nice sheen and a slight touch of additional sweetness.2 tablespoons peach or apricot jam

 - Wait 20-30 minutes, then cut and serve the galette as is or with a scoop of vanilla ice cream